ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 It is like when people move to the UK and think, "Back home I looked left then right when crossing the street, so I'll remind myself to do what *feels* weird, I'll look right then left."
 But hold two opposite rule sets at once, and soon enough you will be right half the time and dangerously wrong the rest.

+This is what it means to corrupt your common sense: holding two contradictory models at once doesn't make you flexible; it makes you *unreliable*.

 *Now, what to do instead?* Try to anchor to a **new, coherent cue**, **not a negated one**.
 When I first visited the UK, I would joke to myself when crossing the street in an exaggerated accent: "Roighty-toighty, lefty-loosey!"
 Silly, but stable.
 It gave my mind a clean model to converge toward.